Brought to you by Medinformer

 • if you have any other immune system health issues.

 A mild bacterial infection may clear up in a few days with basic self-care measures.
-For more serious or recurring symptoms, you may need to consult your doctor or pharmacist.4
+For more serious or recurring symptoms, you may need to consult your doctor or pharmacist.

-keep Betadine® Medicated Shampoo handy to help you to defeat viruses, fungi and bacteria before they get a chance to make their home on your scalp.6,8-9
+- keep a Medicated Shampoo handy to help you to defeat viruses, fungi and bacteria before they get a chance to make their home on your scalp.6,8-9